h8d13/Vase/README.md

 > At our compute cost of having to do more frequent builds whenever something is borken.
 > Or at major releases of upstream sources which we have to track closely.

+**Do note the dates of ISO as public releases are at the beginning of each month**

 > [!NOTE]
 > **The twist**: A fork of archinstall that builds itself and creates, signs ISOs, and can test them directly with post-install utilities and VM testing.